refinery-platform/galaxy-tools/region-motif-compare/README.md

 4. **region_motif_lib**: Contains dependencies (i.e. plotting.r) for region_motif_compare.r

 ## Installation
-Directions for installing the region-motif-compare tools into a personal computer, local Galaxy instance, and local Refinery instance.
+Directions for installing the region-motif-compare tools into a personal computer and a local Galaxy instance.

 1. Follow the online directions to install a local instance of Galaxy (getgalaxy.org).
-In addition, follow the directions to install Refinery (refinery-platform.readthedocs.org)
+Optionally, follow the directions to install Refinery (refinery-platform.readthedocs.org)

 2. Clone the github repository to your local computer
     ````
     git clone https://github.com/parklab/refinery-galaxy-tools.git